angelfaraldo/GS_API/README.md

 print(allPatternsSliced)
 ```

-We can use gsapi to characterise a pattern with any given descriptor.
+We can use the GS-API to characterize a pattern with any given descriptor.
-Continuing the previous example, we could estimate the rhythmic density of the
+Following the previous example, we could estimate the rhythmic density of the
  patterns:

 ```python